Diminished Ovarian Reserve

 In practical terms, ovarian reserve is the same thing as the biological clock.
 Most women are aware that there is such thing as a biological clock, but they are frequently uncertain when this clock really begins to tick.
 Some women remain fertile into their late 40s, while other women lose their fertility in their 20s and 30s.

-While many cases of diminished ovarian reserve are never explained, common causes are:
+Many cases of diminished ovarian reserve are never explained, according to the American Society for Reproductive Medicine, but common causes are:

 - Age > 35.

 - Genetic abnormalities (Fragile X premutation or X chromosome abnormality).

 - Cancer treatments with radiation and certain chemotherapy agents.